ChildsplayOSU/bogl/INSTALLATION.md

 - linux: release_tools/linux/release.sh
 - windows: release_tools/windows/release.sh

 Notice that each of these locations contains the last pre-built **spielserver** binary for that platform if you wish to use that instead.
+Spiel was the codename of the development project that ultimately produced BoGL, and so it sticks around in some of the names still (in case you were wondering).

 ## Installation from Source
 1. Install [Stack](https://docs.haskellstack.org/en/stable/README/), which is required for building the language and backend itself.